-Tui Na (pronounced 'twee-nah' and sometimes spelled tuina) is a type of Chinese massage practiced for several thousand years as a part of the larger Chinese system of medicine.
+Tui Na (pronounced 'twee-nah' and sometimes spelled tuina) is a type of Chinese massage.
+This massage has been part of the larger Chinese system of medicine for several thousand years.

 Tui means “push” and Na means “grasp,” and this deeply penetrating massage therapy includes a series of pressing, rolling, tapping, and kneading techniques.